-Since 2000, the Crimson Tide and Tigers have combined to win nine SEC championships and six national titles
+Since 2000, the Crimson Tide and Tigers have combined to win nine SEC championships and seven national titles

-This rivalry is one of the greatest since 2000 and gets a prime-time slot from CBS, but there have been many great games since these schools first met back in 1895.
-Here are the top five
+This rivalry is the best it has ever been, but there have been many great games since these schools first met back in 1895.
+Here are the top five.

 5. Alabama 27, LSU 27